backprop-ai/backprop/docs/source/Core.rst

 Core Functionality
 ==================

-Using the Kiri class is the best way to use Kiri if you don't need to customise much.
+Using the Backprop class is the best way to use Backprop if you don't need to customise much.

 .. code-block:: python

-    from kiri import Kiri
+    from backprop import Backprop

     # Use our inference API
-    k = Kiri(api_key="abc")
+    b = Backprop(api_key="abc")
     # Or run locally
-    k = Kiri(local=True)
+    b = Backprop(local=True)

 The created instance can solve tasks locally or via the API.

 You can also specify models to be used for the tasks.

-See the full reference in :ref:`kiri-core`.
+See the full reference in :ref:`backprop-core`.

 Supported Tasks
 ---------------